ianflanagan1/laravel_zero_deployment_bash_scripts/README.md

 # Laravel Zero-Deployment Bash Scripts

-A collection of Bash script for setup and zero-downtime deployment of a Laravel project with Queue workers and Jenkins CI server.
+A collection of Bash scripts for setup and zero-downtime deployment of a Laravel project with Queue workers and Jenkins CI server.
 Includes shared boilerplate and unit tests

 ## Boilerplate
 ### Features